DECISION GUIDE

 Does a higher BER rating increase house value in Ireland?+

 Often, yes.
-In Ireland, buyers use BER as a quick signal for likely heating costs, comfort, and future upgrade needs, so a stronger rating can make a property more appealing.
-It does not guarantee the same price uplift in every area, but it often improves saleability and can support a better resale outcome.
+In Ireland, buyers use BER as a quick signal for likely heating costs, comfort, and future upgrade needs.
+A stronger rating can make a property more appealing, but it does not guarantee the same price uplift in every area.

 What upgrades add the most value to a home in Ireland?+